 Poisoning by organic insecticides and acaricides may be caused by direct application, by ingestion of contaminated feed or forage treated for control of plant parasites, or by accidental exposure.
 This discussion is limited to only those insecticides or acaricides most frequently hazardous to livestock or likely to leave residues in animal products.

-Chemical synthesis rarely yields 100% of the product of interest, and normally there are, in variable proportions, structurally related compounds that have biologic effects different from the compound sought.
-A prime example is dichlorodiphenylethane (DDD): the p,p′-isomer is an effective insecticide of low toxicity for most mammals; the o,p′-isomer causes necrosis of the adrenal glands of humans and dogs and is used to treat certain adrenal malfunctions.
+Chemical synthesis rarely yields 100% of the product of interest, and normally there are, in variable proportions, structurally related compounds that have biologic effects different from those of the compound sought.
+A prime example is dichlorodiphenylethane (DDD): the p,p′-isomer is an effective insecticide of low toxicity for most mammals; the o,p′-isomer causes necrosis of the adrenal glands of people and dogs and is used to treat certain adrenal malfunctions.

 In general, products stored under temperature extremes or held in partially emptied containers for long periods may deteriorate.
 But during storage, malathion produces isomalathion, which is many times more toxic than malathion.
-In addition to isomalathion, 2 other technical impurities of malathion (malaoxon and trimethyl phosphorodithioate) can be formed and can potentiate the toxicity of malathion by several fold.
+In addition to isomalathion, two other technical impurities of malathion (malaoxon and trimethyl phosphorodithioate) can be formed and can potentiate the toxicity of malathion by several fold.
 Similar impurities can be formed and potentiate the toxicity of another organophosphate insecticide, phenthoate.
-Storing a chemical in anything but the original container is hazardous, as in time its identity may be forgotten.
-Accidental contact with animals or humans may then have disastrous consequences.
+Storing a chemical in anything but the original container is hazardous, because in time its identity may be forgotten.
+Accidental contact with animals or people may then have disastrous consequences.
 Consumer-mixed and unapproved combinations can be very dangerous and should never be used.
-For example, simultaneous administration of 2 organophosphate insecticides can result in potentiation of malathion toxicity by a hundredfold.
+For example, simultaneous administration of two organophosphate insecticides can result in potentiation of malathion toxicity by a hundredfold.

-Last full review/revision March 2012 by Ramesh C. Gupta, DVM, MVSc, PhD, DABT, FACT, FACN, FATS
+Last full review/revision August 2014 by Ramesh C. Gupta, DVM, MVSc, PhD, DABT, FACT, FACN, FATS